 - Chicken noodle soup

-A lot of Freebs either keep canned pasta sauce on hand as it pairs naturally with pasta.
+A lot of Freebs keep canned pasta sauce on hand as it pairs naturally with pasta.
 It's a pantry staple that is pretty cheap to stock up on and can go in lots of different things!

 FREEBS' FAVORITE WAYS TO USE PASTA SAUCE